“How Is That Working for You?”:

 Frequently Asked Questions

-This in-person workshop will include a mix of didactics, discussion, and experiential/hands-on learning activities.
+• This in-person workshop will include a mix of didactics, discussion, and experiential/hands-on learning activities.

 There will be a full day of learning with two 15-minute breaks and one 90-minute lunch break.

-There is ample parking available throughout Woodfords Corner, check out this parking map (linked) to find a spot.
-We encourage you to carpool or take mass transportation when possible!
+• There is ample parking available throughout Woodfords Corner, check out this parking map (linked) to find an on-street parking spot.
+There is not a designated parking lot for Odd Fellows Hall, but on-street parking is free of charge.

-If you have questions about this workshop, please contact us at smactme@gmail.com.
+• If you have questions about this workshop, please contact us at smactme@gmail.com.